data-solution-automation-engine/DIRECT/DIRECT_Documentation/ETL Framework - 8 - OMD Framework Detailed Design.md

 ### Structure

 OMD defines Modules as small (atomic) ETL processes and Batches as a combination or series of Modules to be run in coherence.
 The OMD framework defines how these concepts integrate with and impact each other.
-To manage these processes both the OMD Batch- and Module Instance tables maintain a set of three operational code fields which together govern the way the metadata layer executes and directs the ETL flow.
+To manage these processes both the Batch and Module Instance tables maintain a set of three operational code fields which together govern the way the metadata layer executes and directs the ETL flow.

 These codes or flags are:

 * Execution Status Code; monitors the outcomes of the ETL process.
-* Processing Indicator; provides the mechanism for internal OMD process control.
+* Processing Indicator; provides the mechanism for internal process control.
 * Next Run Indicator; provides information about how the ETL should operate on the next run, based on current information.

 Both Batch Instances (signifying one single execution of an ETL workflow) and Module Instances (signifying one single execution of an ETL process) use these flags in the same manner.
-During the OMD events, and in particular during the Module and Batch Evaluation event, the framework performs various checks to verify the data in the OMD subsystem.
+During the captured events, and in particular during the Module and Batch Evaluation event, the framework performs various checks to verify the data in the OMD subsystem.

 These checks are: